dotnet/docs-maui/docs/fundamentals/controltemplate.md

 :::image type="content" source="media/controltemplate/relativesource-controltemplate.png" alt-text="Screenshot of two templated CardView objects.":::

 > [!IMPORTANT]
-> The point in time that a `ControlTemplate` is applied to a control instance can be detected by overriding the `OnApplyTemplate` method in the templated custom control, or templated page.
+> The point in time that a <xref:Microsoft.Maui.Controls.ControlTemplate> is applied to a control instance can be detected by overriding the `OnApplyTemplate` method in the templated custom control, or templated page.
 For more information, see [Get a named element from a template](#get-a-named-element-from-a-template).

 ## Pass parameters with TemplateBinding

-The `TemplateBinding` markup extension binds a property of an element that is in a `ControlTemplate` to a public property that is defined by the templated custom control or templated page.
+The `TemplateBinding` markup extension binds a property of an element that is in a <xref:Microsoft.Maui.Controls.ControlTemplate> to a public property that is defined by the templated custom control or templated page.
 When you use a `TemplateBinding`, you enable properties on the control to act as parameters to the template.
 Therefore, when a property on a templated custom control or templated page is set, that value is passed onto the element that has the `TemplateBinding` on it.

 > [!IMPORTANT]
 > The `TemplateBinding` markup expression enables the `RelativeSource` binding from the previous control template to be removed, and replaces the `Binding` expressions.